CLAJ - TOPICS

 This workshop was organized by the Committee on Law and Justice and the Institute of Medicine’s Board on Health of Select Populations as a way to address the charge to the Committee on the Causes and Consequences of High Rates of Incarceration funded by the National Institute of Justice and the John D. and Catherine T. MacArthur Foundation.

-The report was prepared by a grant from the Robert Wood Johnson Foundation.
+The report was prepared with a grant from the Robert Wood Johnson Foundation.

 ► More information about the Committee on the Causes and Consequences of High Rates of Incarceration